-OCR will negotiate a resolution agreement and issue a letter of finding(s) when OCR determines that the preponderance of the evidence supports a conclusion that the recipient failed to comply with applicable regulation(s).
+When OCR determines that the preponderance of the evidence supports a conclusion that the recipient failed to comply with applicable statutes(s) and regulation(s), OCR will negotiate a resolution agreement and issue a letter of finding(s).
 See CPM Sections 303(e) and 304.